coder/docs/guides/customization/gpg-forwarding.md

    ControlPersist 600
 ```

-So the connection will persist after the shell is exited.
-This makes opening a
-new shell very speedy but also keeps the GPG socket forwarding open.
+Therefore, the connection persists for some time and the GPG socket forwarding

-#### Generally

-Adding `-v` to the SSH command can show when things are happening that don't
-typically warrant any output.
+remains open to make opening a new shell fast.

-### GPG troubleshooting
+### Verbose logging

-The sockets don't appear to be where you expect them?
+If you're having issues with GPG forwarding, getting verbose logs is helpful for
+pinpointing where the issue may be.
+One way to do so is to add `-v` to the SSH
+command you run.

+You can also add `--verbose` to the `gpg` command.
+For example, if your sockets
+aren't where you expected them and you receive the following output, you'll need
+to get additional information via verbose logs:

 ```console
 $ gpgconf --list-dirs